solokha-o/MovieInCinema/README.md

 # MovieInCinema

-Let me introduce app for macOS what written by Swift programming lenguage.<br/>
+Let me introduce my first app for macOS what written by Swift programming lenguage.<br/>
 In the app you can see a list of the lastst movies that show in cinemas.<br/>
 The list load from https://www.themoviedb.org/settings/api<br/>
 App have got two parts.
 First - the list of moview and second - details of selected movies.<br/>